HSgitisgud/Just-Mini/README.md

 ### Mini Dodge

 -   **Controls**: Use the arrow keys or swipe to move your character.
--   **Objective**: Dodge incoming obstacles and survive as long as possible.
+-   **Objective**: Dodge incoming shurikens and survive as long as possible.
 -   **Tips**:
-    -   Stay alert; obstacles can appear from any direction.
+    -   Stay alert; shurikens can appear from any direction.
     -   Practice makes perfect—improve your reflexes to achieve higher scores.

 ## Contributing